bsilverthorn/ai-startups-gpt-era/README.md

 old-fashioned SaaS+ML, and so forth.
 It also omits robotics (unclear impact IMO), biotech (outside my expertise), pure infrastructure (selling compute is selling compute), and silicon (ditto).
-It omits side projects, research collectives, academic demos, etc. It applies a vague Wikipedia-style notability threshold. **Incomplete and subject to change.** File an issue if you want something fixed.
+It omits side projects, research collectives, academic demos, etc. Focused on semi-actual businesses, e.g., applies a vague Wikipedia-style notability threshold, ignores most Product Hunt MVPs. **Incomplete and subject to change.** File an issue if you want something fixed.

 Content Generation
 ------------------